Flights from Birmingham to Glasgow

 The airport is very easy to get to whichever way you want to travel.
 If you’re driving to the airport, you’ll find several carparks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a carpark space online in advance and save up to 50% off.

 Taxis can drop you right outside and if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air Rail from the station which gets you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which gets you to the terminal in just two minutes.

 Jewellery lovers will be pleased to hear that there’s a Pandora store and an Accessorize, as well as The Watch Collection.
 Aerospa offers an array of beauty treatments in as little as 15 minutes, so whether you want to get your nails done for an important meeting or need a massage to de-stress, you’ll be catered for.
 There’s a WHSmith and WHSmith Books, so you’ll find all your last-minute essentials for the plane ride, be it a captivating novel or bag of sweets.
 And of course, don’t miss the great deals at World Duty Free.

-We have four fantastic airport lounges which can be used for a small fee.
+We have five fantastic airport lounges which can be used for a small fee.
 If you’re travelling for business, the Regus Express Lounge includes workstations, comfy seating, laptop stands, secure Wi-Fi and printers and scanners, as well as complimentary refreshments.

 To find out about our other services, head to our terminal facilities page.